freebasic/fbfrog/readme.txt

 > Insert EOL + same indentation instead of ':' in some cases, e.g. fields or typede-struct-block split ups

-> Add --input-dir <path> and scan it for *.h files

 > Pretty print .bi input
   - Add FB mode to the lexer, differences to C aren't that big
   - Keyword casing
   - Function declaration wrapping?
   - Fixup indendation and overhead space?

-> Make a simple GUI -- someone is going to ask for it anyways